Barry-Greaves/machine-learning/README.md

 #### Course Info & Offer Section

 The main section of the page is split in two using a flex box with a ratio of 3:1.
-The left section then contains grids on top of divs to display the course info and the right section displays the different pricing options for each of the courses on offer.
+The left section then contains grids on top of divs to display the course info and the section to the right of this displays the different pricing options for each of the courses on offer.

 ![courseslayout](https://user-images.githubusercontent.com/107034179/184042511-71d6f1cc-0588-401a-983b-038a27d2c5df.png)